scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 An AS signs control plane messages with the private key that corresponds to the (valid) AS' certificate.

-The AS MUST attach the following information as signature metadata.
-It is the minimum information a relying party requires to identify which certificate to use to verify the signed message.
+The AS MUST attach the following information as signature metadata to ensure that a relying party can identify which certificate to use to verify the signed message:

 - ISD-AS number: The ISD-AS number of the signing entity.
 For specification details, see [](#isd-as-nr).
-- Subject key identifier: The identifier of the public key that MUST be used to verify the message.
+- Subject key identifier: The identifier of the public key to be used to verify the message.
 For specification details, see [](#subject-key-id-ext).

 Additionally, the signer SHOULD include the following information: